DaveyPlugers/cmp-project-collaboration/README.md

 <br/>Set the system correlation time.
 The default value is 1.
 5. --Total_Duration
 <br/>Set the time duration the total simulation will run in correlation mode.
 The default value is 3000, but in system the value is `Lattice ** 2 * 3000` .
-6. --Pressure
+6. --Data_Points
+<br/>The amount of independent blocks to calculate thermal properties.
+The default value is 20.
+7. --Correlation_Mode
+<br/>Turn on the correlation mode.
+8. --Thermodynamic_Mode
-<br/>Can output the system pressure in folder `./data`, named `output.txt`.
+<br/>Turn on the thermodynamic mode.
+It can output mean and standard deviation values of the thermodynamics properties in folder `./data`, named `output.txt`.
-7. --Animation2d
-<br/>Can generate system 2d animation in folder `./plot`, named `animation.gif`
-8. --RandomInitialisation
-<br/>This is a bonus argument we made to start with a 2D system with 8 argon particles of random velocity.
+9. --No_Plot
+<br/>Allows plots to be turned off.
+Otherwise, when using these two modes, you can find the corresponding plots in folder `./plot`.
 ### Relevant report
-For more detail about MOSA, you can check out our report in this repository.
+For more detail about MOSIM, you can check out our report in this repository.
 ### Authors
 - [Davey Plugers](https://github.com/DaveyPlugers)
 - [Zhen Xiang](https://github.com/boson112358)